What Is a Pet Pantry?

 In other places, often in rural or poverty-stricken areas, pet parents are in need of continuing support.

-Gail Posey, the founder of Posey Shelter Pet Promoters, started her pet food pantry about eight years ago, in the midst of the financial fallout of the last recession, after watching an animal being surrendered by a distraught family who couldn’t afford to feed them.
-Her organization helps dogs and cats in multiple ways, from rescue and adoption to trapping-neutering-and-returning (TNR) feral cats and transporting pets to a low-cost spay and neuter clinic.
-But in Polk County, where the median household income is nearly $20,000 less than the national number and the percentage of residents who live in poverty is more than double the national rate, she says the pet food pantry is one of the most impactful services the shelter offers, enabling financially struggling animal lovers to hold onto their beloved companions.
+Gail Posey, the founder of Posey Shelter Pet Promoters, started her pet food pantry about ten years ago, in the midst of the financial fallout of the last recession, after watching an animal being surrendered by a distraught family who couldn’t afford to feed them.
+Her organization helps dogs and cats in multiple ways, from rescue and adoption to trapping-neutering-and-returning (TNR) feral cats and transporting pets to low-cost spay/neuter services at a local animal hospital.
+But in Polk County, where the median household income is lower than the national number and the percentage of residents who live in poverty is more than double the national rate, she says the pet food pantry is one of the most impactful services the shelter offers, enabling financially struggling animal lovers to hold onto their beloved companions.

-Last year, around 95 families were able to visit the pantry once a month to pick up food for their pets.
-Most of the bags are donated from local stores along with some extra supplies coming from individuals who want to help their neighbors.
+In 2019, around 95 families were able to visit the pantry once a month to pick up food for their pets.
+Most of the bags of cat and dog food are donated from local stores along with some extra supplies coming from individuals who want to help their neighbors.
 “We’ve had people break down and cry because they just didn't have the food and were able to get it from us,” Posey says.
 “They were just so concerned about their pets.”

 These programs aren’t only making a huge difference to individual pet parents in select towns and cities.
-As they pop up in more cities and towns, pet food banks are also boosting the number of pets who can remain in their homes across the United States—especially after the COVID-19 epidemic left countless Americans in financial insecurity.
+As they pop up in more cities and towns, pet food banks are also boosting the number of pets who can remain in their homes across the United States.

-Since Los Angeles Animal Services opened its two Pet Food Pantry locations in South Los Angeles and Van Nuys in June of this year, the twice monthly pantry has helped to feed 1,846 pets in the City of L.A.
+Since Los Angeles Animal Services opened its two Pet Food Pantry locations in South Los Angeles and Van Nuys in June of 2020, the twice monthly pantry has helped to feed 1,846 pets in the City of L.A.
 In Salt Lake City, Utah, the pantry at the Best Friends Lifesaving Center has distributed nearly 77,000 pounds of dog and cat food to 1,060 pets.
-And in West Palm Beach, Florida, Peggy’s Pantry at Peggy Adams Animal Rescue League has handed out 65,000 pounds of pet food since the start of 2020, up from 48,000 pounds during the same timeframe last year.
+And in West Palm Beach, Florida, Peggy’s Pantry at Peggy Adams Animal Rescue League handed out over 65,000 pounds of pet food in 2020, and continues to provide supplies to its local community.

 Find a Pet Food Bank Near You